-{\bf Notations.} We use $X_t$ to denote the value of some variable $X$ at time $t$.
+\textbf{Notations.} We use $X_t$ to denote the value of the variable $X$ at time $t$.
 Specifically, $X_0$ is the value of $X$ at initialization.
-We sometimes drop $t$ dependencies in statements that hold at all times. $\sigma_k(X)$ denotes the $k$th largest singular value of the matrix $X$. $\norm{\cdot}$ denotes the Euclidean norm for vectors and the operator norm for matrices.
+We sometimes drop $t$ dependencies in statements that hold at all times.
+We write $\sigma_k(X)$ for the $k$th largest singular value of the matrix $X$.
+Furthermore, $\norm{\cdot}$ denotes the Euclidean norm for vectors and the operator norm for matrices.
 The Frobenius norm is denoted $\norm{\cdot}_F$.
 Finally, $\A^*$ denotes the adjoint of the operator $\A$.